Click Topic Below to Go Straight There

 Determining the intrinsic value is very important to understand whether the pricing is appropriate or if an option is overpriced.
 If the option is predominantly comprised of intrinsic value (due to time value decay), the value and profitability of the option would be more dependent on the movements and fluctuations of underlying stock prices.

 The more time that remains before the option’s expiration date, the more time value is embedded in the option’s premium.
-The buyer will pay more for the advantage of owning that option for a longer period of time, as there will be a higher probability the underlying security will increase in value over a longer time frame than a shorter time frame.
+The buyer will pay more for the advantage of owning that option for a longer time, as there will be a higher probability the underlying security will increase in value over a longer time frame than a shorter time frame.

 Vega, otherwise known as implied volatility, also affects how profitable an option may be.
 If traders expect volatility, the option premium may be expensive.
-But, there is a fairly logical motive for more expensive options in these cases, as higher volatility generally means there is a higher chance of a stock moving past the strike price.
+But, there is a fairly logical motive for more expensive options in these cases, as higher volatility means there is a higher chance of a stock moving past the strike price.

 Are Options More Expensive At Open?